Karthiks915/TodoRSC/README.md

 ## Getting Started

-Simple Todo app to practice implementation of Repository Service Controller pattern.
+Simple Todo app to show the implementation of Repository Service Controller pattern.

 The app uses the following -